GaelEmiliano/GaelEmiliano/README.md

 ### Is not a good README

 Hello there, I'm Gael Emiliano.
-I am a Computer Science student, with a particular interest in logic.
+I am a Computer Science student.
 <!--
 **GaelEmiliano/GaelEmiliano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.